Evaluate generator quality

 All variables are binned into a maximum of 10 groups.
 For categorical columns, the 10 most common categories are used and for numerical and datetime columns, the deciles are chosen as cut-offs.
 One additional group is used to show empty values: (empty) for categorical and (n/a) for numerical and datetime columns.
 This presented accuracy is the Manhattan distance (L1) calculated on the binned datasets.

-Bivariate distributions help you understand the conditional relationship between the content of two columns in your original dataset and how it is preserved in the synthetic dataset.
+Bivariate distributions provide a metric of the conditional relationship between the content of two columns in your original dataset and that relationship is preserved in the synthetic dataset.

-For each variable pair, there is a target and a synthetic plot.
+For each variable pair, there is an original and a synthetic plot.
 These show the relationships of the variables in the original and the synthetic dataset in black and green, respectively.
 Again, the percentage next to the title shows how accurately the original column is represented by the synthetic column.

 The bivariate distribution below shows, for instance, that the age group of forty years and older is most likely to be married, and anyone below thirty is most likely to have never been married.
 You can see that this is the same in the synthetic dataset.